 When the submission of a revised final FFR results in additional claims by the recipient, NIH will consider the approval of such claims subject to the following minimum criteria:

 - The recipient must indicate why the revision is necessary and explain and implement internal controls that will preclude similar occurrences in the future.

 - The charge must represent otherwise allowable costs under the provisions of the grant.

 - There must be an unobligated balance for the budget period sufficient to cover the claim.

 - The funds must still be available for use.

-- NIH must receive the revised final FFR within 60 days of its original due date.
+- NIH must receive the revised final FFR within one year of its original due date.